-Means in the Rules of the Offering of Securities and Continuing C the following: bligations, pers sons other than 1.
+Means in the Rules of the Offering of Securities and Continuing C the following: bligations, pers ons other than 1.
 Affiliates of the issuer; 2.
 Substantial shareholders of the issuer; 3.
 Directors and senior executives of the issuer; Public 4.
-Directors and senior executives of the issuer's affiliates; 5.
-Directors and senior executives of substantial shareholders of t the issuer; 6.
-Any relatives of persons described at (1), (2), (3), (4) or(5) above ve; 7.
-Any company controlled by any persons described at (1), (2), (3 ), (5) or (6) abo ove.
-8. Persons acting in concert, with a collective shareholding of (5% to be listed. ) or more of the e class of shares Nature of the Offer Capital increase through the issuance of Rights Shares.
+Directors and senior executives of the issuer's affiliates; T done 5.
+Directors and senior executives of substantial shareholders of t the issuer: 6.
+Any relatives of persons described at (1), (2), (3), (4) or(5) above 7.
+Any company controlled by any persons described at (1), (2), (3 ove.
+8. Persons acting in concert, with a collective shareholding of (5% to be listed.
+Nature of the Offer Capital increase through the issuance of Rights Shares.
 Purpose of the Issuance of the Proposed Rights Shares The net proceeds from the Subscription will be mainly used to expansion plans of the Company's activity, enhance the solvent Company's credit rating.
-It will be used in the financial investmy statutory deposit as required by the Saudi Central Bank due to the Capital (for more information, kindly refer to Section (6) or cy margin, and ents and the inc he increase in t maintain the crease of the he Company's It is expected that the total proceeds from the Subscription in the Rights Shares will reach four hundred sixty-seven million five hundred thousand (467,500,000) Saudi Riyals.
-After deducting the Offering expenses, the Net Offering Proceeds will be used to support the growth and expansion plans of the Company's activity, enhance the margin of financial solvency, and maintain the Company's credit rating.
-Shareholders will not receive any of the Offering Proceeds (for more information, kindly refer to Section (6) "Use of Offer Proceeds" ).
-The following table outlines the suggested use of the Offering Proceeds: Total Proceeds Expected to be Raised and a Detailed Description Value (Saudi Riyals) Percentage of the Total Offer- ing Proceeds (%) Breakdown and Description of the Increase of Statutory Deposit according to the requirements of the Saudi Central Bank 42,500,000 9.09% Proposed Use of the Proceeds Long-term investments such as bonds and other fixed income investments, bank deposits, mutual and real estate funds, and investments in private companies 345,000,000 73.80% Investing in shares of companies listed in the Saudi capital market 70,900,000 15.17% Estimated Offering Expenses 9,100,000 1.95% Total Offering Proceeds 467,500,000 100.0% Source: The Company Offering Expenses It is expected that the Offering Expenses will amount to aphundred thousand (9,100,000) Saudi Riyals covering the expense manager, underwriter, legal advisor, auditors, media and public r the underwriting expenses, marketing, printing, distribution and Subscription (for more information, kindly refer to Section (6) " U s of: the finance elations advisor other expenses ial advisor, lead r, in addition to s related to the Net Proceeds from the Offering After The net proceeds of the Offering are expected to amount to ap fifty-eight million four hundred thousand (458,400,000) Saudi
+It will be used in the financial investmy statutory deposit as required by the Saudi Central Bank due to the capital (for more information, kindly refer to Section (6) or cy margin, and inception of the inceptio maintain the crease of the he Company's It is expected that the total proceeds from the Subscription in the hundred sixty-seven million five hundred thousand (467,500,000) S Offering expenses, the Net Offering Proceeds will be used to supplans of the Company's activity, enhance the margin of finance Company's credit rating.
+Shareholders will not receive any of the information, kindly refer to Section (6) "Use of Offer Proceeds"). audi Riyals.
+Afte port the growth ial solvency, an r deducting the and expansion d maintain the The following table outlines the suggested use of the Offering Proceeds: Total Proceeds Expected to be Raised Description Value (Saudi Riyals) Percentage of the Total Offer- ing Proceeds (%) and a Detailed Breakdown and Description of the Increase of Statutory Deposit according to the requirements of the Saudi Central Bank 42,500,000 9.09% Proposed Use of the Proceeds Long-term investments such as bonds and other fixed income investments, bank deposits, mutual and real estate funds, and investments in private companies 345,000,000 73.80% Investing in shares of companies listed in the Saudi capital market 70,900,000 15.17% Estimated Offering Expenses 9,100,000 1.95% Total Offering Proceeds 467,500,000 100.0% Source: The Company Offering Expenses It is expected that the Offering Expenses will amount to aphundred thousand (9,100,000) Saudi Riyals covering the expense manager, underwriter, legal advisor, auditors, media and public r the underwriting expenses, marketing, printing, distribution and Subscription (for more information, kindly refer to Section (6) " U s of: the financ elations advisor other expenses ial advisor, lead r, in addition to s related to the Net Proceeds from the Offering After Deducting the Offering Expenses The net proceeds of the Offering are expected to amount to ap fifty-eight million four hundred thousand (458,400,000) Saudi kindly refer to Section (6) "Use of Offer Proceeds"). •